zpainter/iassist/content/about/iassist-discussion-list.md

 discussion list, are not to be used for commercial purposes including advertizing or other promotional efforts related to commercial products.
-IASSIST Policy does permit, however, the use of its discussion list for announcements of the availability of new datasets from members\' institutions and conferences for other organizations.
+IASSIST Policy does permit, however, the use of its discussion list for announcements of the availability of new datasets from members' institutions and conferences for other organizations.
 IASSIST Policy does not permit the use of this service by, or for, non-members.